Microboards Ontario

 What are the benefits of having a Microboard?

 A Microboard can help alleviate concerns third parties (financial institutions, health care practitioners, and government agencies) may have with contracting or interacting directly with the person who has a disability during a decision-making process.
-Click here for more information about the benefits of a Miroboard.
+Click here for more information about the benefits of a Microboard.

 What role does a Microboard have?